joniles/mpxj/mkdocs/docs/howto-use-baselines.md

 original task.
 You are not then restricted by the baseline attributes provided by MPXJ, instead you can compare the two tasks in any way you choose.

-Providing your `ProjectFile` instance has come from an application which includes a copy of the baseline schedule, or you have manually attached a baseline schedule to the `ProjectFile` instance, you can use the `Task.getBaselineTask()` methods to retrieve the baseline task for the current
+Providing your `ProjectFile` instance has come from a file or database which includes a copy of the baseline schedule, or you have manually attached a baseline schedule to the `ProjectFile` instance, you can use the `Task.getBaselineTask()` methods to retrieve the baseline task for the current